 - • Final practice night before interview

-Already got rejected?
-That sucks, but it's not over.
-A 214(b) isn't a ban — it's a "try again."
+Regroup, not panic.
+A 214(b) refusal isn't a ban — it's "not yet."
+You can reapply the next day if you want.
+But reapplying with the same documents and the same answers is pointless.
+Something has to change.
 Many students get their visa on the second or third attempt — read this real success story of an MS student who got approved after initial rejection.
-But you need to actually change something.

 Yes.
 There's no mandatory waiting period after a 214(b) refusal.
 You can technically book a new appointment the same day.